Buying A New Snow Blower

 One more thing.
 If you have used a snow blower before you know that how far a snow blower throws the snow is very dependent on the type of snow.
 Most snow blowers will only throw snow at the “listed” distance when everything is perfect.
 In other words, most snow blowers will throw normal snow well, heavy wet snow ok, really light snow not as far and slush barely at all.
 If you step into a pile of snow and it splashes – most snow blowers are not going to throw that slop and will most likely plug.
 (There are a few that will!)
 If the snow is that wet you can always use it as a plow to push the slush off to the side.

 If I can stress only one point, it is do your research before you buy your snow equipment.
 I want you to make the best choice the first time.
 Educate, educate, educate, yourself and you cannot go wrong.
 Purchasing a snowblower is a huge investment in time and money and it should not be taken lightly.
 I hope that after reading this buying guide you have a better understanding of not only what a snowblower is, but how it works and what it can do for you.
 Let this guide act as your starting position, pointing you towards the right snow blower for the season.

 Before/when I buy a new gas snow blower what else do I need?
-Or, “my engine won’t start,” “my engine won’t stay running.”
+Or, I used it once and now “my engine won’t start,” “my engine won’t stay running.”